locationtech/jts/CONTRIBUTING.md

 # Contributing to JTS

 We welcome contributions.

-To start, it helps the community if you can let us know what you are working on ahead of time.
+To start, it helps the community if you can announce what you are working on ahead of time and confirm that it is an acceptable contribution.
+To do this post to the JTS Mailing List.

-Our developer list is hosted at LocationTech here: https://locationtech.org/mailman/listinfo/jts-dev.
+There is a single project mailing list for both users and developers hosted at LocationTech: https://locationtech.org/mailman/listinfo/jts-dev.

 JTS is an open source project under a EPL 1.0 and BSD style License.

-In order to accept code contributions, the submitter must
+In order to have code contributions accepted, the submitter must

 1. Sign a CLA with the Eclipse Foundation and use the registered email with the Git commits associated to the GitHub pull request.